-Students in Years 9, 10, 11 and 12 must bring their own device to school because some work is completed online and homework tasks are often submitted through our online system.
+All students must bring their own device to school because some work is completed online and homework tasks are often submitted through our online system.

 The best options are Chromebooks, netbooks and laptops.
 We do not recommend tablets or iPads because they do not have the same functionality, which makes it difficult for students to do their work.